r0mdau/go-bind9masq/README.md

 go-bind9masq
 ===============

-This project aims to match domain names in logs from dictionnaries of well known domain names.
+This project aims to match domain names in Bind9 queries logs from dictionnaries of well known domain names.

-For example, dns queries from dns server Bind is a good candidate.

-̀Script `update.sh` is an easy way to fetch famous dictionnaries maintained by Toulouse 1 Capitole University.
+̀Script `go-bind9masq-update` is an easy way to fetch famous dictionnaries maintained by Toulouse 1 Capitole University.

-File `main.go` is the entrypoint.
+File `src/main.go` is the entrypoint of the program.

 ## Prerequisites
 - docker or go